 Rishikesh to Devprayag

-- Highlights- Devprayag is a special place where the Bhagirathi and Alaknanda rivers meet to form the holy Ganga River.
-This town is one of the five holy river meeting places.
-There is an old Raghunathji Temple and a small place to see stars called Nakshatra Vedh Shala.
+- Highlights: Devprayag is a special place where the Bhagirathi and Alaknanda rivers meet to form the holy Ganga River.
+This town is one of the five Panch Prayag confluence points.
+There is an old Raghunathji Temple and a small planetarium called Nakshatra Vedh Shala.

-- Highlights- Srinagar is located near the Alaknanda River and was once the capital of the Garhwal Kingdom.
-The town has lots of temples and good places to stay.
+- Highlights: Srinagar Garhwal is located near the Alaknanda River and was once the capital of the Garhwal Kingdom.
+The town has many temples and good places to stay.

 Srinagar to Rudraprayag

-- Highlights- Rudraprayag is another important town where the Alaknanda and Mandakini rivers meet.
+- Highlights: Rudraprayag is where the Alaknanda and Mandakini rivers meet.
 Nearby, you can visit Tungnath Temple, Kartik Swamy Temple, and Basukedar.

 Rudraprayag to Phata

-- Highlights- If you’re taking a helicopter to Kedarnath, Phata is a main stop.
+- Highlights: If you are taking a helicopter to Kedarnath, Phata is a main stop.
 You can also visit temples like Vishwanath and Ardhnarishwar in Guptkashi, nearby.

 Phata to Sonprayag

-- Highlights- At Sonprayag, pilgrims can park their vehicles and take a shared ride to Gaurikund.
-The meeting of the Basuki and Mandakini rivers here makes the place very spiritual.
+- Highlights: At Sonprayag, pilgrims can park their vehicles and take a shared ride to Gaurikund.
+The meeting of the Basuki and Mandakini rivers here makes the place spiritually significant.

 Sonprayag to Gaurikund

-- Highlights- Gaurikund is the starting point of the Kedarnath trek and is well-known for its hot springs and the Gauri Temple of Goddess Parvati.
+- Highlights: Gaurikund is the starting point of the Kedarnath trek and is well-known for its hot springs and the Gauri Temple dedicated to Goddess Parvati.

 Gaurikund to Kedarnath Temple

-Here’s a helpful list of stay options from Rishikesh to Kedarnath for all types of budgets-
+Here is a helpful list of stay options from Rishikesh to Kedarnath for all types of budgets:

 In Rishikesh

 Rishikesh has all types of places to stay, like luxury hotels, budget guesthouses, and peaceful ashrams.
-There’s something for every traveler.
+There is something for every traveler.

 These towns have good places to stay for both pilgrims and tourists.
-You can find clean guesthouses, budget hotels and a few homestays.
-Since Guptkashi is a popular stop before Gaurikund, it’s smart to book your room in advance during the busy season.
+You can find clean guesthouses, budget hotels, and a few homestays.
+Since Guptkashi is a popular stop before Gaurikund, it is smart to book your room in advance during the busy season.

 Sonprayag and Gaurikund

 Basic accommodations are available.
-It is advisable to book early as these areas can get crowded during the Yatra season.
+Advisable to book early as these areas get crowded during the Yatra season.

 Trek Route Stops (Jungle Chatti, Bhimbali, Lincholi)